The Faculty of Medicine has a minimum stipend policy for graduate students in the basic sciences programs.

 Stipends may come in the form of teaching or research assistantships or can be provided through your thesis supervisor’s research grants.
 A contract or B-Form and Soft-funded bursary form must be completed and signed by both the student and thesis supervisor prior to the first day in the lab and renewed yearly.

-Stipend payment is mandatory for a minimum of two years for a MSc and a minimum of four years for a PhD Should a supervisor run out of funding and become unable to provide the minimum stipend, the Program Director must be informed without delay.
+Stipend payment is mandatory.
+Should a supervisor run out of funding and become unable to provide the minimum stipend, the Program Director must be informed without delay.

-Note: When a student receives an external scholarship, thesis supervisors are expected to provide the necessary adjustment equivalent to the programs set minimum stipend.
+When a student receives an external scholarship, thesis supervisors are expected to provide the necessary adjustment equivalent to the program set minimum stipend.

 Minimum guaranteed stipend for the Faculty of Medicine graduate students: